Archive-DSI-321/readme/README.md

 # About

 #### This is an archive of dsi-321-countdown!
-In case any of us lose our computers, etc.
+In case any of us lose our computers, etc.  💩 happens!

 #### Please keep all the private repos private, don't clone coursework/videos to a public repo.
 Thx!
 <p><br />